cassi0pea/gpu_nbody/README.md

 - **Rendering system and constants**: Adapted from [Peter Whidden](https://github.com/PWhiddy/Nbody-Gravity)
 ## Requirements
 I have no idea.
 Cmake, probably?
 This is my first time putting a project out like this, I have no idea how to make sure anyone else on the planet can run it.
+FFMpeg if you wanna create a video at the end of the sim.

 ## Installation and running
 clone the repo, go into the build folder, type "make" in the terminal,